-On occasion, individuals contact the Department anonymously to allege that testing irregularities have taken place.
+Individuals sometimes contact the Department anonymously to allege that testing irregularities have taken place.
 These allegations are investigated if sufficient information is provided.
 Testing irregularities can be reported anonymously in the following ways:

 - calling the Student Assessment Services office at 781-338-3625 - emailing information about the irregularity to mcas@mass.gov